alexziweiwang/ClouderOut_v1/TaskLog.md

 - 2024-Apr-03: Consider and design data flow for General Preview Displaying (both game-content and game-UI)

 - 2024-Apr-05: Consider optimization of Piece-Setter piece-switching (more stable way)
+- 2024-Apr-05: Consider and design other generalizations for comprehensive-experience type of conversation node, level of menu systems, non-sequential pages reach-and-leave during games